What To Know About Car Insurance

 MoneyHelper

-You’re legally obliged to have car insurance.
-Find out the best way to buy suitable car insurance, including the different types of cover available, how to use comparison sites, where to get help and some of the other things to think about when shopping around.
+If you drive, it’s a legal requirement to have car insurance.
+Find out the best way to buy suitable car insurance, including the different types of cover available, how to use comparison sites, where to get help and what to think about when shopping around.

 Why you need car insurance

 Penalties for driving without insurance range from a fine and at least six points on your licence, to being disqualified from driving.
-You might also have your car taken off you.
+You will also have your car taken off you if you’re caught by the police.
+To get your car back, you’ll have to provide proof of insurance and pay for storage fees.

 The different types of car insurance